Frequently Asked Questions

 A: Police, Fire and Ambulance services can be contacted free by calling 999

-Q: Where is the nearest hospital and medical centre to my accommodation?
+Q: Where is the nearest hospital to my accommodation?

 A: The nearest hospital is The Royal Liverpool Hospital Trust, Prescot Street, Liverpool.
 Tel: 0151 706 2000